Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 This place has an interesting story… It was built in 1934 as a hotel, and in 1940, a cable car was installed to get people there.

-However, 10 years later, there was a fire, and the hotel had to close.
+However, ten years later, there was a fire, and the hotel had to close.
 In 1950, a second fire damaged the cable car, making it useless.

 Finally, the Catalan government took the building.
-It became a hostel, used as a hiking base to explore the surroundings.
+It became a hostel and a hiking base for exploring the surroundings.

 Pic de l'Àliga hut